-Event he smallest injury can eventually lead to complications so be sure to complete the Accidental Event Form (aka the HS1 form) for any accident that you have suffered and, if possible, have a witness sign the completed form.
+Even the smallest injury can eventually lead to complications so be sure to complete the Incident or Accident Report Form (aka the HS1 form) for any accident that you have suffered and, if possible, have a witness sign the completed form.
 A simple slip in the parking lot can eventually lead to long-term pain.
 If the accident has been documented early on, it may help you receive many benefits that would not usually be fully paid through your health insurance.